OakIslandDesigns/OakIslandDesigns/index.md

   description: >-
     Looking for professional web and logo design services?
 Oak Island Designs is your trusted partner.
 We create captivating designs that resonate with your target audience and drive business growth.
 hero:
+  heading: >-
+    Elevate Your Business,

-  heading: Elevate Your Business,One Pixel at a Time.
+    One Pixel at a Time.
   subtext: >-
-    Welcome to **Oak Island Designs**, your go-to designer for beautiful websites & logos tailored for small to medium businesses.
+    OAK ISLAND DESIGNS is your go-to designer for beautiful websites, brands and logos tailored for small to medium businesses.
 We believe that every brand deserves an extraordinary online presence that leaves a lasting impression.
   button:
     icon: message-dollar
     title: Get a Free Quote